Muhavii/Muhavii/README.md

 - 🌐 **Expertise:** Web 3 and Blockchain technologies
 - 💡 **Interested in Crypto Technologies:** Creator of an **NFT Market**
 - 🔧 **Full Stack Developer:** Proficient in **MongoDB** and **PostgreSQL**
+- 🧠 **Creative Mind:** Game concepts inspired by vivid dreams
+- 🧱 **Passionate About:** Building immersive games with unique mechanics and art
 - 📫 **Reach me:** [griffinsmuhavi@gmail.com](mailto:griffinsmuhavi@gmail.com)

 ---